SCENE 01 / MARINE WILDLIFE

 Marine & Wildlife Filming

-Marine and wildlife filming in the UAE spans the Arabian Gulf and the Gulf of Oman, the dunes of the Empty Quarter and the rocky Hajar Mountains.
-Productions can capture the iconic Arabian oryx and Arabian gazelle on protected reserves, hawksbill sea turtles nesting on Fujairah and Sir Bu Nair, falcons—the national bird—across desert habitats, and large flamingo flocks at Dubai's Ras Al Khor wildlife sanctuary.
+Here is how this works in practice.
+Marine and wildlife filming in the UAE spans the Arabian Gulf.
+Plus the Gulf of Oman, the dunes of the Empty Quarter and the rocky Hajar Mountains.
+Productions can capture the iconic Arabian oryx and Arabian gazelle on covered reserves, hawksbill sea turtles nesting on Fujairah and Sir Bu Nair, falcons—the national bird—across desert habitats, and large flamingo flocks at Dubai's Ras Al Khor wildlife sanctuary.

-We connect you with experienced Emirati wildlife cinematographers and coordinate permits through the Dubai Film and TV Commission, twofour54 Abu Dhabi and the Federal Transport Authority.
-Our team handles vessel access along Dubai Marina, the Abu Dhabi Corniche and the Fujairah coast, dive operators for the Gulf of Oman, and access to oryx reserves, mountain wadis in Jebel Jais and Hatta, and protected coastal zones.
+Here is the short of it.
+We connect you with skilled Emirati wildlife cinematographers and set up permits through the Dubai Film and TV Commission, twofour54 Abu Dhabi and the Federal Transport Authority.
+Our team handles vessel access along Dubai Marina, the Abu Dhabi Corniche and the Fujairah coast, dive operators for the Gulf of Oman, and access to oryx reserves, mountain wadis in Jebel Jais and Hatta, and covered coastal zones.

 Capabilities